kirschbaum-development/laravel-translations-loader/readme.md

 This package is a webpack loader to import your laravel translation files (PHP or JSON) into your JS bundle as JSON so you can use packages like [i18next](https://www.i18next.com/).

+### Requirements

+This package only works with [webpack](https://webpack.js.org/), since it's essentially a webpack loader.

 ### Installation

 ```bash